Mwrightvet/MyReactPortfolio/README.md

 # Melissa Wright Portfolio

-This project is a portfolio created using React and Tailwind CSS for Melissa Wright.
+This project is a portfolio created using React and Tailwind CSS.

 ## Table of Contents